Chile: Public Health, Traditional Medicine, and Community Empowerment

 Gaining global perspectives from Arica

 From the program base in Arica, students enjoy excellent access to health centers and hospitals, learning from academics, practitioners, and community experts in both Arica and the greater region.
-Arica is home to a multitude of ethnic communities including Chinese, Afro-American, Italian, Spanish, and indigenous groups; despite their shared locality, however, students discover extraordinary differences in culture and health practices.
+Arica is home to a multitude of ethnic communities including Chinese, Afro-American, Italian, Spanish, and indigenous groups; students discover that, despite these communities’ shared locality, extraordinary differences in culture and health practices exist.

-Because Arica lies on the border of Peru and Bolivia, students are able to examine health care from different international perspectives.
+Given Arica’s strategic location on the border of Peru and Bolivia, students are able to examine healthcare from unique international perspectives.
 Students learn about cross-border initiatives and transnational coordination of health policy on topics such as infectious disease management, HIV/AIDS, and tuberculosis.
-The city's beautiful climate, valleys, and beaches provide students outstanding opportunities to enjoy outdoor activities.

 Exposure to multiple sources of knowledge